 CIP generally relies on water-based solutions coupled with cleaning agents to remove soiled portions of the broader system.
 Hygienically designed equipment can be CIP’d to remove soil and return the product contact surfaces to a “like-new” condition.

-As such, it’s crucial for facilities to integrate effective, efficient cleaning systems during the planning, designing and building of their process systems.
-This can be challenging for clients who facing high demand and the need to get their product to market as soon as possible.
+As such, facilities must integrate effective, efficient cleaning systems during the planning, designing and building of their process systems.
+This can be challenging for clients facing high demand and needing to get their product to market as soon as possible.

 Byron noted, however, that finding the right balance between that demand and the need to properly plan and prepare a sound process system is imperative.